ryanshepherd/slo_coronavirus_tweeter/readme.md

 # Architecture

 The project kicks off with a timer function, and then daisy-chains to a series of other functions via queues.
-It could easily be done with a single script on a timer, but it was also an opportunity for me to explore Azure functions.

-An alternative to the daisy chain architecture could be to use durable functions to enable one "orchestrator" function that calls the others.

 Event           | Triggers         | Action
 ----------------|------------------|-----------------------------